grittathh/noParFor/README.md

 * does not use any DCT licenses
 * easily scales to multiple nodes, multiple processors (in theory, matlabpool and parfor do this. in practice, you need to deal with the limited number of institutional DCT licenses)
-* you don't lose data when the communication to workers fails after awhile (may be specific to certain cluster implementations)
+* you don't lose any data if something crashes or fails. all results are saved to disk, and you can restart where you left off.

 Disadvantages over built-in parfor: